Cranbaerry/A.R.E.S/README.md

 	4. You can alos edit the configuration files!
 The game must be closed during this!
 Edit Config.json and you can disablke logging of your own/firends avatrs from here!
 (Webhooks currently broken!
 ONLY change the "CanPost" categories for now)

-	5. If you know exactly what you are looking for launch the "Avatar Logger Locator.py", read what keywords are acceptable and beging your search!
+	5. If you know exactly what you are looking for launch the "Avatar Logger Locator.py", read what keywords are acceptable and begin your search!

 	6. You will be given a line number and a log type, enter that log file and goto the line provided and all captured information will be there!
 The asset url is the downlod to the vrca file!
-The images can be used to identify what the avatar is before downloading, they can also be used to perfectly replicate the avi on ur VRChat account!
+The images can be used to identify what the avatar is before downloading, they can also be used to perfectly replicate the avatar on ur VRChat account!

 	WIP: Discord functionality is actively being worked on!